foundinblank/study1adults/datanotebook.md

 Accuracy Data Analysis
 ----------------------

-And accuracy boxplots and error bar charts for forward vs. backward stories.
+And accuracy violins and error bar charts for forward vs. backward stories.

 ``` r
 # Summarizing means and SDs